royalrangersorg/camporamasop/sop/catering/food_prep/date_marking.md

 8/2/05.”
 Two labels now appear on the lasagna.
 Since the lasagna was held under refrigeration from Monday, 8/1/05 – Tuesday, 8/2/05, only 1 day is counted towards the 7-day time period.

-HACCP-Based SOPs
-Date Marking Ready-to-Eat, Potentially Hazardous Food, continued
-(Sample SOP)

-INSTRUCTIONS, continued:
 * On Tuesday 8/16/05 the lasagna is pulled out of the freezer.
 A third label is placed on the lasagna that reads, “Thawed, 8/16/05.”
 All three labels now appear on the lasagna.
 The lasagna must be served or discarded within 6 days.

 MONITORING:
-A designated employee will check refrigerators daily to verify that foods are date marked and that foods exceeding the 7-day time period are not being used or stored.
+A designated person will check refrigerators daily to verify that foods are date marked and that foods exceeding the 7-day time period are not being used or stored.

 CORRECTIVE ACTION: